jan-tennert/R6StatsJava/README.md

 # R6StatsJava
 A complete R6Stats api client for java\
-_Requires an api key which you can get from the discord server from [R6Stats](https://r6stats.com)_
+_Requires an api key which you can get from the discord server from [R6Stats](https://r6stats.com)_ If you have an idea or found a bug create a pull request or an issue

 # Examples: